umutcanaltin/fpgai_compiler/paper/paper.md

 # Statement of Need

-Designing an FPGA with VHDL presents significant challenges due to the complexity of both the language and the hardware.
-VHDL requires a deep understanding of digital logic and FPGA architecture, making it challenging to translate high-level design concepts into efficient VHDL code.
+Designing an FPGA with VHDL or HLS presents significant challenges due to the complexity of both the languages and the hardware.
+Requires a deep understanding of digital logic and FPGA architecture, making it challenging to translate high-level design concepts into efficient architecture.
 Optimizing performance and minimizing power consumption involves intricate trade-offs between design complexity and resource utilization.

-Debugging FPGA designs written in VHDL can be challenging, as traditional software debugging techniques may not apply directly to hardware designs.
-Additionally, FPGA development requires a steep learning curve, demanding time and effort to acquire proficiency in VHDL programming and FPGA architecture.
-Overall, designing an FPGA with VHDL requires expertise, patience, and a systematic approach to overcome these challenges.
+Debugging FPGA designs also can be challenging, as traditional software debugging techniques may not apply directly to hardware designs.
+Additionally, FPGA development requires a steep learning curve, demanding time and effort to acquire proficiency in designing FPGA architecture.
+Overall, designing hardware on FPGA requires expertise, patience, and a systematic approach to overcome these challenges.

 In response to the widespread demand within academic and industrial spheres, there is an evident necessity for a simplified approach to deploying DL on FPGAs.
 We addresses this requirement by developing a engine capable of efficiently converting deep learning models from ONNX format to hardware design for FPGA execution.
 Leveraging the user-friendly ONNX format, renowned for its adaptability across diverse DL models.

 # Summary

-The Python Sky Model (PySM) is a Python package used by Cosmic Microwave Background (CMB) experiments to simulate maps, in HEALPix [@gorski05; @healpy09] pixelization, of the various diffuse astrophysical components of Galactic emission relevant at CMB frequencies (i.e., dust, synchrotron, free-free and Anomalous Microwave Emission), as well as the CMB itself.
-These maps may be integrated over a given instrument bandpass and smoothed with a given instrument beam.
-The template emission maps used by PySM are based on Planck [@planck18] and WMAP [@wmap13] data and are noise-dominated at small scales.
-Therefore, PySM simulation templates are smoothed to retain the large-scale information, and then supplemented with modulated Gaussian realizations at smaller scales.
-This strategy allows one to simulate data at higher resolution than the input maps.

-PySM 2 [@pysm17], released in 2016, has become the de-facto standard for simulating Galactic emission; it is used, for example, by CMB-S4, Simons Observatory, LiteBird, PICO, CLASS, POLARBEAR, and other CMB experiments, as shown by the [80+ citations of the PySM 2 publication](https://scholar.google.com/scholar?start=0&hl=en&as_sdt=2005&sciodt=0,5&cites=16628417670342266167&scipsc=).
-As the resolution of upcoming experiments increases, the PySM 2 software has started to show some limitations:

-* Emission templates are provided at 7.9 arcminutes resolution (HEALPix $N_{side}=512$), while the next generation of CMB experiments will require sub-arcminute resolution.
-* The software is implemented in pure `numpy`, meaning that it has significant memory overhead and is not multi-threaded, precluding simply replacing the current templates with higher-resolution versions.
-* Emission templates are included in the PySM 2 Python package, which is still practical when each of the roughly 40 input maps is ~10 Megabytes, but will not be if they are over 1 Gigabyte.

-The solution to these issues was to reimplement PySM from scratch focusing of these features:

-* Reimplement all the models with the `numba` [@numba] Just-In-Time compiler for Python to reduce memory overhead and optimize performance: the whole integration loop of a template map over the frequency response of an instrument is performed in a single pass in automatically compiled and multi-threaded Python code.
-* Use MPI through `mpi4py` to coordinate execution of PySM 3 across multiple nodes, this allows supporting template maps at a resolution up to 0.4 arcminutes (HEALPix $N_{side}=8192$).
-* Rely on `libsharp` [@libsharp], a distributed implementation of spherical harmonic transforms, to smooth the maps with the instrument beam when maps are distributed over multiple nodes with MPI.
-* Employ the data utilities infrastructure provided by `astropy` [@astropy2013; @astropy2018] to download the input templates and cache them when requested.

-At this stage we strive to maintain full compatibility with PySM 2, therefore we implement the exact same astrophysical emission models with the same naming scheme.
-In the extensive test suite we compare the output of each PySM 3 model with the results obtained by PySM 2.

 # Performance

-As an example of the performance improvements achieved with PySM 3 over PySM 2, we run the following configuration:
+As an example of the performance improvements achieved with fpgai, we run the following configuration:

-* An instrument with 3 channels, with different beams, and a top-hat bandpass defined numerically at 10 frequency samples.
-* A sky model with the simplest models of dust, synchrotron, free-free and AME [`a1,d1,s1,f1` in PySM terms].
-* Execute on a 12-core Intel processor with 12 GB of RAM.
+* A network model consist of 2 hidden layers with relu activation functions inside.
+(Inference and Training Results)
+* Anetwork model consist of 5 hidden layers with relu and linear activation functions (Inference and Training Results)
+* A network model consist of 2 convolutional layer and 3 hidden layers with relu and linear activation functions (Inference and Training Results)

-The following tables shows the walltime and peak memory usage of this simulation executed at the native PySM 2 resolution of $N_{side}=512$ and at two higher resolutions:
+The following tables shows the hardware components usage and timig results from simulation.

 | Output $N_{side}$ | PySM 3        | PySM 2        |
 |-------------------|---------------|---------------|